mamarche/azuread-password-resetter/README.md

 # azuread-password-resetter

+This project is an Azure Function with a TimeTrigger that resets the passwords of a group of Azure AD users on weekly basis, and sends an email to a specified recipient with the new auto generated passwords, leveraging the Azure Email Communication Service.

 To run the sample locally you need to:
 * Register an application in Azure AD
   * Add the following API Permissions: